Robotic pet: Common Uses

 The primary consumer group is elderly people that live alone or in nursing homes, who often suffer from loneliness and social isolation.
 For this group, robotic pets can be helpful because they often are unable to consistently walk, feed, or otherwise take care of an actual pet.
 Robotic pets are also marketed towards dementia patients, who are people that suffer from loss of memory and thinking skills.
 These people often suffer extreme loneliness due to not remembering their loved ones, but having physical contact and constant reminders of a robotic pet can lessen that feeling.
 For example, a study done in Texas and Kansas found that dementia residents who had group sessions with a PARO (brand of robotic pet) for three months showed decreased anxiety and less behavioral problems, when compared to a control group that experienced activities in a traditional nursing home, such as music and physical activity.

 Robotic Pets can be helpful when it comes to patients unable to perform consistent physical action because AIBO performs slower than a live animal.
 In addition, patients unable to contact their loved ones due to infectious diseases can be eased the loneliness feeling when interacting with AIBO.
 The new AIBO ERS-1000 AIBO model can be used in household use or therapy.
 Furthermore, a Qualitative study associated with National Centre for Child Health and Development (NCCHD) has shown the bright future of robot-assisted therapy during special medical care.
 The experiment was conducted with children who were hospitalised in NCCHD; two physicians observed the participants throughout the experiment and rendered a qualitative analysis to evaluate the possibility of applying robotic Pet in medical.
-The result of the experiments in National Centre for Child Health and Development (NCCHD) was given out a dominant positive result when the children interact with AIBO (ERS-1000); the research has proved that robot-assisted therapy effectively in medical purposed, especially in this case is a paediatric ward.
+The result of the experiments in National Centre for Child Health and Development (NCCHD) was given out a dominant positive result when the children interact with AIBO (ERS-1000); the research has proved that robot-assisted therapy was effectively medically purposed, especially in the case of a pediatric ward.